By Sue Erricker, Health Coach, Personal Development & Leadership Coach

 And so, at this challenging time, it is more important than ever to look after ourselves so that we have enough energy and resilience to get through one of the toughest times of our life, the care and ultimately loss of our parents.

-And this is where the art of self care comes in.
+And this is where the art of self-care comes in.
 Ever more important when you’re in the sandwich generation.

-Read on for 5 easy tips that you can implement into your daily life to top up your energy reserves and strengthen your resilience.
+5 Easy tips that you can implement into your daily life to top up your energy reserves and strengthen your resilience

-NUTRITION – of course this goes without saying, feeding our body well is like an insurance policy for better energy levels, greater vitality and allow us to be clearer in our minds so that we are better able to make quick decisions, which we will need to do, if we are caring for others who are relying on us.
+5.Nutrition – of course, this goes without saying, feeding our body well is like an insurance policy for better energy levels, greater vitality and allow us to be clearer in our minds so that we are better able to make quick decisions, which we will need to do if we are caring for others who are relying on us.

-Of course in order to implement any of these 5 things into our self care regime, we have to make space – when we are caring and supporting others, we can often use this as an excuse to have no time for ourselves, often feeling guilty if we stop focusing on them for just a minute.
+Of course, in order to implement any of these 5 things into our self-care regime, we have to make space – when we are caring and supporting others, we can often use this as an excuse to have no time for ourselves, often feeling guilty if we stop focusing on them for just a minute.
 But if we are going to be at our best to care for others, while in this sandwich generation, we must adopt the oxygen mask strategy and put on our own masks first, before helping others with theirs.

-Have a think about what you need, so that you can be the best you can be to help your loved ones and plan some space in your diary – it may only be 2 minutes, it might be 2 hours – planning is key here, if you fail to plan, you are planning to fail, so get the diary out now and block out some self care space, do that you can be your best self to help others – you have my permission
+Have a think about what you need so that you can be the best you can be to help your loved ones and plan some space in your diary – it may only be 2 minutes, it might be 2 hours – planning is key here if you fail to plan, you are planning to fail, so get the diary out now and block out some self-care space, so that you can be your best self to help others – you have my permission.

 Sue Erricker is a qualified Health Coach, Personal Development and Leadership Coach, and NLP Practitioner.
 She’s passionate about personal growth at whatever stage of life and has a particular interest in all things health and wellness – particularly the prevention of age related chronic health conditions and mental health issues.
 Her coaching programmes help women in midlife move from tired, anxious and stressed to energetic, calm and excited about life.
 This article originally appeared on Sue’s website at www.hea-lthcoach.com